Quiche Lorraine is the perfect centerpiece for brunch. It can be made the night before and has the best combination of flavors and ingredients!

 This is a brief overview of how to make this delicious brunch recipe.
 For the full recipe with all of the measurements, please see the recipe card at the bottom of the post.

-- Pre-bake the pie crust.
-After chilling the crust, you will need to line it with aluminum foil and fill that with something heavy to hold it in place while baking.
-I like to use the pie weights linked below, but coins and dry beans work as well.
+After chilling the crust, you will need to line it with aluminum foil or parchment paper and fill that with something heavy to hold it in place while baking.
+I like to use these pie weights, but coins and dry beans work as well.

 Reheating Quiche